CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

     git commit -m "files"
     ```

-1. Run the below command to push the files :
+1. Run the below command to push all the files to the repository :

     ```
     git push